NyteOwlDave/BOB-Original/source/README.md

 # Preparation

-The app requires a specific file system arrangment.
-This can be generated with the `make-rt` script.
+The app requires a specific file system arrangement.
+This can be generated with the `make-rt` script in `BOB-Original`.

+This command only builds the file folders needed for the runtime system.

 # Build

 Building the project is easy.
-Just run the `build` script.
+Just run the `build` script in `BOB-Original`.
 This will create an executable named `bob` in the `rt` folder.

+It wll also create a file named `yyz.txt` in both the `source` and the `source\obj` folders.
+You can examine these to check for compile or links errors, respectively.

+---